awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. Use the Region selector in the navigation bar, and select your Region\.
-![\[Use the console Region selector\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/LocalZone.PNG)

 1. On the navigation pane, choose **EC2 Dashboard**\.